Othentic-Labs/avs-tls-example/README.md

-# 🔐 TLSNotary AVS Example
+# 🔐 TLS AVS Example
-This project demonstrates how to build a TLSNotary-based attestation flow with an AVS using the Othentic Stack.
+This project demonstrates how to build and verify MCP TLS sessions in an AVS using the Othentic Stack.

 ## Table of Contents